akka/akka/akka-docs/src/main/paradox/logging.md

 @@@ note

 If `akka-actor-typed` is available on your classpath, logging will automatically switch to @ref:[SLF4J](#slf4j) instead of the default logger.
-See the [Akka typed logging](typed/logging.md#event-bus) docs for more details.
+See the  @ref:[Akka typed logging](typed/logging.md#event-bus) docs for more details.

 @@@